mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Resume

 There's honestly so much to a resume, even at the intern level, that I think it deserves its own post.
-There are also tons of resources online that help you get started too, so I'd definitely recommend checking those out first.
-I'm going to assume you have most of the basics down like:
+There are also tons of resources online that help you get started too, so I'd definitely recommend checking those out first, be sure to specify "engineering resumes" to get a better selection.
+[Here's an awesome one to start off.](https://www.youtube.com/watch?v=0JmdTN1bBOw&t) I'm going to assume you have most of the basics down like:

 - Formatting
 - Check spelling/grammar